Overview

 Disclosure Brochure

-• Equity – investment generally refers to buying shares of stocks in return for receiving a future payment
+• Equity – Investments that generally refer to buying shares of stocks in return for receiving a future

-of dividends and/or capital gains if the value of the stock increases.
-The value of equity securities may
+payment of dividends and capital gains if the value of the stock increases.
+The value of equity securities

 economic environment.

-similar to an index mutual fund but the shares are traded on an exchange like an equity.
-An ETF share
+like an index mutual fund, but the shares are traded on an exchange like an equity.
+An ETF share price

 calculated once at the end of the day.
 The shares may trade at a premium or discount; and as a result,

-investors pay more or less when purchasing shares and receive more or less than when selling shares.
-The
+investors pay when purchasing shares and receive more or less than when selling shares.
+The supply of

-supply of ETF shares is regulated through a mechanism known as creation and redemption that involves
+ETF shares is regulated through a mechanism known as creation and redemption that involves large,

 financial institutions with a high degree of buying power, such as market makers, banks or investment

-participant creates more (creation).
-Conversely, the authorized participant will reduce shares in
+authorized participant creates more (creation).
+Conversely, the authorized participant will reduce

-participants cannot or are otherwise unwilling to engage in creation and redemption transactions, shares
+authorized participants cannot or are otherwise unwilling to engage in creation and redemption

-of an ETF tend to trade at a significant discount or premium and may face trading halts and delisting
+transactions, shares of an ETF tend to trade at a significant discount or premium and may face trading

-from the exchange.
-The performance of ETFs is subject to market risk, including the complete loss of
+halts and delisting from the exchange.
+The performance of ETFs is subject to market risk, including the

 Disclosure Brochure